cep-sose2024/binary_knights/README2.md

 The wrapper supports Macs with an Apple Silicon processor or Macs with an Intel processor that have a [T2 security chip](https://support.apple.com/en-us/103265 "T2 security chip").
 The same also applies to MacBooks.
 In addition, the MacBook Pro 2016 and 2017, which have Touch Bar (these have a T1 security chip), are **not** supported.

+### Code Compatibility

+The code only works for macOS so far, but it can be assumed, that it works for iOS too, as both operating systems share the same API.

 ## Features